Alpha-Fetoprotein, Amniotic Fluid

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 < or =2.0 multiples of median (MoM)

 A diagnostic alpha-fetoprotein (AFP) cutoff level of 2.0 multiples of median (MoM), followed by acetylcholinesterase (AChE) confirmatory testing on positive results, is capable of detecting 96% of open spina bifida cases with a false-positive rate of only 0.06% in non blood-stained specimens.

 AChE analysis is an essential confirmatory test for all amniotic fluid specimens with positive AFP results.
 Normal amniotic fluid does not contain AChE, unless contributed by the fetus as a result of open communication between fetal central nervous system (eg, open neural tube defects), or to a lesser degree, fetal circulation.
 All amniotic fluid specimens testing positive for AFP will have the AChE test performed.
-Because false-positive AChE may occur from a bloody tap, specimens with positive AChE results will also be tested for the presence of fetal hemoglobin, which may cause both elevated AFP and AChE levels.
+False-positive AChE may occur from a bloody tap, which may cause both elevated AFP and AChE levels.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances